OppositeNor/cos-graphics/README.md

 Note: For macOS arm64 user, you have to use `cmake .. -DFT_DISABLE_BROTLI=True -DFT_DISABLE_HARFBUZZ=True` instead of `cmake ..` to disable brotli and harfbuzz.

+Note: For arch linux user without x-server installed, you have to install additional dependencies with `pacman -S xine-lib` and then build the project.

 # Licence and Copyright

 * ## CosGraphics: